 Anyone with schizophrenia, and anyone who knows anyone with schizophrenia, will agree that we need better medications.
 Today’s best medications are huge advances over the medications of 10 years ago.
 And those medicines were better than the ones of 20 years ago.
 And those 20-years-ago medicines were again incredibly better than the ones of 50 years ago.
 But today’s medicines are still not good enough.
 Most people with schizophrenia never return to the way they were before the illness.
 We need to fix that.

 We Do Live in our Brain

 Schizophrenia is a brain problem.
 That’s a big problem because we live in our brain.
-Schizophrenia can be not so bad (unusual) or very, very bad (more typical).
+Schizophrenia can be not so bad (which is unusual) or very, very bad (which is more typical).
 People with schizophrenia may hear voices that others don’t hear.
 (That is, that are not really there.)
 They may not understand what’s going on around them.
-And because of this they might make social mistakes that others don’t like.
+And because of this way their brain works they might make social mistakes that others don’t like.
 So they stay away from people.
 People with schizophrenia get nervous, afraid, and upset.
 They might accidently upset others by talking in a way or about things that people around then think are strange or make little sense.
 While there are good medications that help, being able to be in a secure, safe place also helps.